WeiCUI6/CSC148-2018-Winter/README.md

 - Midterms: Different versions of midterms with corresponding sample solutions

-- Assigments: Two assignments including handouts (starter code) and my solutions
+- Assignments: Two assignments including handouts (starter code) and my solutions

   (Assignment 2 is much more interesting.
-We basically implemented an AI (actually it is Minimax Algorithm in Game Theory) for the two games, i.e. subtract square and         stonehenge.
+We basically implemented an AI (actually it is Minimax Algorithm in Game Theory) for the two games,i.e. subtract square and         stonehenge.
 See more details in Assignment/Assignment 2/strategy.py)

 ## License